-Antivirus Software - Test Results
+Total Security Software - Test Results

-In the following charts, we have highlighted the results we obtained for Norton Internet Security in yellow.
+In the following charts, we have highlighted the results we obtained for Norton Security with Backup in yellow.
 The average has also been highlighted in blue for ease of comparison.

 Benchmark 1 - Boot Time (seconds)